nextml-code/pytorch-datastream/README.md

 # Pytorch Datastream

-The main components of this library are:
+This is a simple library for creating very readable dataset pipelines and reusing best practices for issues such as imbalanced datasets.
+There are just two components to keep track of: ``Dataset`` and ``Datastream``.

-- Datastream
+``Dataset`` is a simple mapping between an index and an example.
+It provides pipelining of functions in a very readable syntax originally adapted from tensorflow 2's ``tf.data.Dataset``.

-- Dataset
+``Datastream`` combines a ``Dataset`` and a sampler into a stream of examples.

-A `Dataset` is a mapping that allows pipelining of functions in a readable syntax and `Datastream` combines a `Dataset` and a sampler into a stream of examples.
+It provides a simple solution to oversampling / stratification, weighted sampling, and finally converting to a ``torch.utils.data.DataLoader``.

 ## Install